Sports in Switzerland

 There is a huge choice of winter and summer sports in Switzerland, including skiing, snowboarding and snowshoeing, hiking, canoeing, mountaineering, cycling, mountain biking, golf, wakeboarding, windsurfing and paragliding.
 Most sports facilities are easily reachable by public transport.
 Season tickets and club memberships will help to reduce costs.

-- Sports clubs and gyms are a good way to keep fit and meet people.
-Most gyms and fitness clubs offer different membership options and some health insurances contribute towards membership fees.
+- Sports clubs and gyms and fitness studios are a good way to keep fit and meet people.
+Many gyms offer different membership options and some health insurances contribute towards membership fees.